joshhebb/tridion-publish-mirror/README.md

 You can read more about NLog over on their [https://github.com/NLog](GitHub page).

 ## ILMerge
-ILMerge is configured in the .csproj file:
+ILMerge is used for merging DLLs so we don't have to copy and paste them as a group.
+It is configured in the .csproj file:

 ```xml
 <Target Name="AfterBuild">